 Terms of Appointment

-Each fellow must agree to the conditions contained in the letter of appointment and Terms of Appointment document including provisions for obtaining and maintaining a security clearance.
-A fellow must agree that at the end of the fellowship appointment period, he or she will become employed by the company operating the Naval Nuclear Laboratory at either the Bettis Atomic Power Laboratory or Knolls Atomic Power Laboratory.
-The required employment period will be one year for every two years of fellowship support.
+Each Fellow must agree to the terms and conditions delineated in the letter of appointment and Terms of Appointment document including provisions for obtaining and maintaining a security clearance.
+A Fellow must agree that at the end of the Fellowship appointment period, he or she will become employed by the company operating the Naval Nuclear Laboratory at either the Bettis Atomic Power Laboratory or Knolls Atomic Power Laboratory.
+The required employment period will be one year for every two years of Fellowship support.
 Knolls Atomic Power Laboratory is located near Albany, New York and Bettis Atomic Power Laboratory is located near Pittsburgh, Pennsylvania.

 Annual Renewal of Fellowship

-Each fellowship appointment is renewed annually through a renewal application process.
-Each renewal is based upon the fellow’s maintaining excellent performance and professionalism including, but not limited to, passing examinations in pursuit of a doctoral degree required by their academic department, progressing research toward completion of a doctorate degree, and otherwise maintaining eligibility for a doctoral degree (for example, maintaining necessary grade point average and good standing with their academic department and university).
+Each Fellowship appointment is renewed annually through a renewal application process.
+Each renewal is based upon the Fellow’s maintaining excellent performance and professionalism including, but not limited to, passing examinations in pursuit of a doctoral degree required by their academic department, progressing research toward completion of a doctorate degree, and otherwise maintaining eligibility for a doctoral degree (for example, maintaining necessary grade point average and good standing with their academic department and university).
 Renewal forms along with supporting references and current official transcripts must be submitted to the USCA Special Programs, Charleston Office by January 31st of each year.
 Obtaining a DOE security clearance is required prior to renewal.
-Fellows must inform USCA Special Programs, Charleston Office of their current addresses and must complete any evaluation/assessment questionnaires sent by USCA for Fellowship information and/or evaluation.
+All awards and renewals are subject to the continuing availability of funding.

-Rickover fellows are required to participate in at least two practica for at least three months each at a Naval Nuclear Laboratory site to gain applied experience.
-As described above, a DOE security clearance must be obtained prior to the first practicum and maintained throughout the duration of the fellowship.
-The first practicum is normally held during the summer at the end of the first year of the fellowship.
-The practicum will be performed at the same location as the fellows agreed upon Naval Nuclear Laboratory site of employment as noted in the appointment letter.
+Rickover Fellows are required to participate in at least two practica for at least three months each at a Naval Nuclear Laboratory site to gain applied experience.
+As described above, a DOE security clearance must be obtained prior to the first practicum and maintained throughout the duration of the Fellowship.
+The first practicum is normally held during the summer at the end of the first year of the Fellowship.
+The practicum will be performed at the at either the Knolls or Bettis Naval Nuclear Laboratory site.
 Naval Nuclear Laboratory individuals who should be contacted regarding practicum assignments are listed at the end of this booklet.
-Prior internships or similar appointments to DOE facilities may NOT be substituted for the practicum requirement associated with this fellowship.
+Prior internships or similar appointments to DOE facilities may NOT be substituted for the practicum requirement associated with this Fellowship.

 In addition, a required a physical exam, including drug screening, will be conducted at the Laboratory where the practicum will be performed.
-Travel expenses for travel to complete the physical exam will be reimbursed.
+Travel expenses for travel to complete the physical exam will be reimbursed per the GSA guidelines.

 Required Approvals of Research Information